 Plaza Libertad or Liberty Plaza

-The city followed the guidelines of a Spanish city grid; this system was commonly used in most new Latin American cities at that time.
+The city followed the guidelines of a Spanish city grid.
+This city grid system was commonly used in all cities at that time.

-The Capital city grew around this empty space called Plaza Mayor de Armas, later it became Plaza Dueñas, and lastly, it became what is now known as Liberty Plaza.
+The Capital city grew around this space called Plaza Mayor de Armas, later it became Plaza Dueñas, and lastly, it became what is now known as Liberty Plaza.

 Plaza Francisco Morazan

-Morazan Square or Plaza Francisco Morazan is located in front of the National Theater in the downtown historic district.
+Morazan Square or Plaza Francisco Morazan is in front of the National Theater in the downtown historic district.

-The Square or Plaza is in honor of General Francisco Morazan, a Honduran National considered a great Central American hero; he fought for the idea of having a single Central American country.
+The Square or Plaza is in honor of General Francisco Morazan.
+A Honduran National considered a great Central American hero; he fought for the idea of having a single Central American country.